 Replacement relief: what can landlords claim for wear and tear?

-If you earn income from letting property in the UK, you have a responsibility to ensure that the dwelling is safe and appropriately maintained.
-This may require you to replace household items, such as furniture, white goods and carpets, when they are no longer fit for purpose.
-You may be able to claim a tax deduction for the cost of replacing these items through replacement of domestic items relief.
-In this article we outline how this type of tax relief works and explain how to calculate the amount you can claim as a deduction.
+UK landlords have a responsibility to ensure that their properties are safe and appropriately maintained.
+Part of this is replacing household items, such as furniture, white goods and carpets, when they are no longer fit for purpose.
+Don’t worry though - you may be able to claim a tax deduction for the cost of replacing these items through replacement of domestic items relief, and we’re here to tell you how this relief works.

 What is ‘replacement of domestic items relief’?

 Replacement of domestic items relief allows landlords of furnished, part-furnished or unfurnished residential dwellings to claim deductions for the cost of certain household items.
-This means you may be able to claim tax relief if you have replaced domestic items in your rental property.
+Put simply, this means you may be able to claim tax relief if you have replaced certain items in your rental property.

 What you can claim for